fredericoschardong/post-quantum-oidc-oauth2/README.md

 docker system prune -a --volumes -f
 ```

+3. If you want to evaluate the TLS handshake times like we did in our paper, you can use [our tool built for this purpose](https://sol.sbc.org.br/index.php/sbseg_estendido/article/view/21693/21517).

 ## Usage Examples:

 Run with no TLS; JWT using RSA; and 100 tests locally: